Waldorf Astoria Maldives Ithaafushi

 Beyond the Room

-The Diving: Both stays, we rented a private boat to go diving.
-The second time, the boat turned out to be a yacht.
-We are not complaining.
-The resort runs a full PADI dive center that operates with the kind of efficiency that lets you focus entirely on the water rather than the logistics.
-The team is very good at reading where you are as a diver, whether you have done this a hundred times or are still finding your comfort level underwater.
-The reef here is extraordinary.
-We have dived in a lot of places and the underwater world around this property is something we still talk about.
-If you do one thing during your stay that is not lying on your villa deck, this is it.
+The Diving: Both stays, we hired a private boat to dive.
+The second time the boat turned out to be a yacht, and we did not complain.
+The resort runs a full PADI center, and the team reads where you are as a diver, whether you have done this a hundred times or are still finding your nerve underwater.
+The reef is one we still talk about, and we have dived a lot of places.
+If you do one thing here that is not lying on your deck, make it this.

-The Kids Club: We noticed a large and well-equipped Kids Club on the island.
-We will be honest: we never saw many children during our stays.
-The resort draws couples and honeymooners, and the villas are well suited for it.
-But if you are bringing the family, the setup is serious and the space is substantial.
-They will be well looked after.
+The Kids Club: There is a large, well-equipped kids club, though we will be honest, we saw very few children either stay.
+The resort draws couples and honeymooners.
+But if you are bringing family, the setup looks serious and the space is real.

 The couples' treatment pavilion at the spa, sitting directly over the water.
 We booked it at sunset.
 That was the right call.